 9pm, 65bpm pulse.
 2 minutes after drinking live carrot, celery, red pepper, green pepper, broccoli, apple, orange -juice.

 10.40pm, pulse 72bpm.
 I feel so much better after taking an enema and a hot bath, skin scrub and a cold shower.
 But to be honest, I think the enema probably did it.
 I was feeling quite ill and tired today, my tongue was coated, and I was feeling very cold all day at work.
-I went to the sun bed also (I go sometimes for Vit D and the benefit on the skin, but very rarely and for short duration) and started to feel a little dizzy afterwards.
+I went to the sunbed also (I go sometimes for vitamin D and the benefit on the skin, but very rarely and for short duration) and started to feel a little dizzy afterwards.

 I had a realization about the enema.
 If you put about 1 tea spoon of sea salt in about 1 liter/ 1 quart of enema water (and this time I had half a lemon squeezed in too) it is very easy to take an enema!.
 At least it was for me today!
 I was looking online for reasons why enema makes you nauseous and found out that the salt helps to make the water similar to the fluids of our bodies.
 The enema was easier to retain, I had no discomfort, and none of the horrible nausea, dizziness etc. as I did last time.
 Actually I had very little dizziness but it didn't matter at all.
 So the secret to a comfortable enema seems to be to add 1 tea spoon of salt in it!
 Also, without the salt, apparently, less of the water gets flushed out of the colon and more tends to be absorbed.

 I had beetroot juice this morning and the enema water came out red!
 That would have been kind of scary if I didn't know that beetroot does that.
-But also, this is a sign that my hydrochloric acid levels are low... or, hmmm... in fact, I just read in Paavo Airola's book that hydrochloric acid does not get secreted when drinking fruit juices.
+But also, according to some reports this is a sign that my hydrochloric acid levels are low... or, hmmm... in fact, I just read in Paavo Airola's book that hydrochloric acid does not get secreted when drinking fruit juices.
 I have to find out about this.
 But generally, if hydrochloric acid levels in the stomach are high (which is good), the beetroot gets digested so efficiently that the red colour does not come through in the stools and urine.
 Note, however, that almost no-one in the modern world is that healthy as to have such strong stomach acid (and heart burn stomach acid is a completely different story).

 10.45am: I feel very fresh this morning.
 No cold symptoms whatsoever.
 But although I had a good night's sleep last night, I feel tired.
 Maybe it was the carrot juice last night.
 I had very slight tinges in the heart this morning - but generally these symptoms too are a lot better.
 I love feeling fresh like this!
 Amazing what a difference an enema can do.